PhoenixPan/PythonCookBook/SQLite.md

     return all_trips
 ```

-Find all unique value in a column:
+Find all unique value in a column
 ```
 print df.column_name.unique()
 ```